Irozaih/trillo/README.md

 ### Additional Challenges

-- [ ] Display a menu with actions when clicked on user icon
+- [x] Display a menu with actions when user hovers over user icon
-- [ ] Display a menu with messages when clicked on message icon
+- [x] Display a menu with messages when user hovers over message icon
-- [ ] Display a menu with bookmarks when clicked on bookmark icon
+- [x] Display a menu with bookmarks when user hovers over bookmark icon
 - [ ] Display a search suggestions menu when typing in search input
 - [X] Create captions for gallery images
 - [X] Make the page 100% responsive (`< 500px`)
 - [X] Optimize gifs and images
+- [ ] Divide components.scss to multiple files
+- [ ] Create separate version of user navigation for smartphones and tablets
+- [ ] Add preloader

 ---